Newcastle’s Longstaff shines again | Goal.com

 Sean Longstaff shines in Newcastle’s midfield again

 Alan Shearer had already praised Longstaff’s impact in Newcastle’s previous game.
-He scored Newcastle's first goal and his first at St James' Parks.
+He scored Newcastle's second goal and his first at St James' Parks.

 The Newcastle born midfielder was given the opportunity of first team football by Rafa Benitez since the start of the new year.
 This was a result of Ki Sung-yueng being called up to play for his national side South Korea in the AFC Asian Cup in the UAE.